-These arrangements align with section 1061ZMA of the Social Security Act 1991 and the Social Security (Coronavirus Economic Response-2020 Measures No. 13) Determination 2020.
+These arrangements align with section 1061ZMA of the Social Security Act 1991.

 72.2.1 Age of student or Australian Apprentice

 Different rates of Living Allowance apply depending upon the student's or Australian Apprentice's age.
 For the purposes of determining the rate of Living Allowance on a given day, the student's or Australian Apprentice's age is their age on that day.